FOR IMMEDIATE RELEASE | August 08, 2019

 Can a Fecal Transplant Save You From This Dangerous Bacteria? (video)

 WASHINGTON, Aug.
-08, 2019 — Every year, around half a million people in the United States get sick from the bacterium C. diff, often after taking antibiotics.
+08, 2019 — Every year, around half a million people in the United States get sick from C. diff bacteria, often after taking antibiotics.
 Sounds counterintuitive?
 This week on Reactions, we break down why that happens, and how an unlikely hero could save the day: https://youtu.be/0dw7WZsmkjQ.

 Reactions is a video series produced by the American Chemical Society and PBS Digital Studios.
 Subscribe to Reactions at http://bit.ly/ACSReactions and follow us on Twitter @ACSReactions.
 For more of the latest research news, journalists and public information officers are encouraged to apply for complimentary press registration for the ACS fall 2019 national meeting in San Diego.

 The American Chemical Society, the world’s largest scientific society, is a not-for-profit organization chartered by the U.S. Congress.
 ACS is a global leader in providing access to chemistry-related information and research through its multiple databases, peer-reviewed journals and scientific conferences.
 ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.
 Its main offices are in Washington, D.C., and Columbus, Ohio.